gulzarsingh12/k8s-prep-notes/scheduling.md

 ````
 so it wil place the pod on node with disktype in ssd.

+# Resource Requirements
+- there are 2 type of resource request limits
+- 1. requests.
+2. limits
+- request is what you are requesting and limit is what the max limit

+As cluster is shared between different teams because nodes are deployed with the cluster.
+To constraint the resource usage for individual teams, `ResourceQuota` is defined at namespace level.
+So resource can be maxed out till the namespace resource quota limit but it cant take resource for other namespaces.

+However, there is still a problem exists in the namespace level.
+What if some container/pods take all the namespace level resources?
+This can be solved by setting the limits at container level. `LimitRange` is used to set the default, defaultRequest, min, max etc at container level.

 # DaemonSets
 Daemonsets are like replicaSet but but instead of ensuring no of replicas, it will ensure 1 pod on each node.
 We can try to create rs using imperative command then replace kind with DeamonSet